 Campus Security officers do not have arrest powers but may detain individuals for further questioning by local police and other law enforcement agencies.
-Students, faculty, staff, and visitors are expected to cooperate with Campus Security in providing identification upon request, reporting incidents which might result in a breach of security, and following their instructions during emergency situations.
+Students, faculty, staff, and visitors are expected to cooperate with Campus Security in providing identification upon request, reporting incidents which might constitute a breach of security or the commission of a crime, and following their instructions during emergency situations and first responder drills.
 Additionally, BRCTC Security Officers do not carry firearms; however, since 2016, the cadre has completed a pepper spray training program administered by the Berkeley County Sheriff's Office resulting in the issuance of pepper spray to each officer certified to carry this defensive weapon.
-All currently employed BRCTC security officers successfully completed pepper spray recertification training in April 2018
+All currently employed BRCTC security officers successfully completed pepper spray recertification training in April 2018, and must re-certify by April 2020.

-The Director of Public Safety continues to enjoy an excellent working relationship with the Berkeley County, West Virginia, Sheriff, as well as with that agency's Commander, Criminal Investigation Division (CID).
-The Sheriff and Director meet quarterly on average, and communicate via telephone and email more often.
-These discussions are incidental in nature, for example, whenever the Sheriff's Department is queried for crime statistics, or when the college's parking areas, or other property require increased preventative patrols.
-The Sheriff graciously supported the school's May 2018 commencement ceremonies held at the Airborne Church in Martinsburg by posting deputies to direct traffic at that venue's primary intersection.
+The Director of Public Safety has an excellent working relationship with the Berkeley County, West Virginia, Sheriff, as well as with that agency's Commander, Criminal Investigation Division (CID).
+The Sheriff and Director meet throughout the year, and communicate via telephone and email.
+These discussions are incidental in nature, for example, whenever the sheriff's department is queried for crime statistics, or when the college's parking areas, or other property require increased preventative patrols.
+For the second consecutive year, the sheriff graciously supported the school's May 2019 commencement ceremonies held at the Airborne Church in Martinsburg, posting deputies to direct traffic at that venue's primary intersection.
 This assistance resulted in an orderly arrival and egress of graduation attendees.
-Furthermore, the Sheriff authorized the aforementioned CID Commander to certify and re-certify our security personnel in use and deployment of pepper spray, and to teach courses within the BRCTC Criminal Justice program.
-There is no written mutual aid agreement in place between BRCTC Security and the Berkeley County Sheriff's Office; however, that department has primary law enforcement jurisdiction on all property in which BRCTC operates within Berkeley County, and the Sheriff has pledged to honor all requests by the BRCTC Security Department for law enforcement, criminal investigative, and external security assistance.
+Furthermore, the Sheriff continued to authorize the aforementioned CID Commander to train, certify and re-certify security personnel in the use and deployment of pepper spray, and to teach courses within the BRCTC Criminal Justice program.
+There is no written mutual aid agreement in place between BRCTC Security and the Berkeley or Morgan County Sheriff's Offices; however, those departments have primary law enforcement jurisdiction on all property in which BRCTC operates, and each county sheriff has pledged to honor all requests by the BRCTC Security Department for law enforcement, criminal investigative, and external security assistance.